Capital India Finance Ltd.

 Report on the Audit of the Standalone Financial Statements

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31st March 2019and its profit and its cash flows forthe year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2020and its profit total comprehensive income the changes in equity and its cash flows forthe year ended on that date.

 Basis for Opinion

 We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing specified under section 143(10) of the Act(SAs).
 Our responsibilities under those Standards are further described in theAuditors' Responsibility for the Audit of the Standalone Financial Statements sectionof our report.
 We are independent of the Company in accordance with the Code of Ethicsissued by the Institute of Chartered Accountants of India (ICAI) together with the ethicalrequirements that are relevant to our audit of the standalone financial statements underthe provisions of the Act and the Rules made thereunder and we have fulfilled our otherethical responsibilities in accordance with these requirements and the ICAI's Code ofEthics.
 We believe that the audit evidence obtained by us is sufficient and appropriate toprovide a basis for our audit opinion on the standalone financial statements.

 Key Audit Matters